GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 resubmitting to the Chrome Web Store.

 Bundle third-party libraries
-: If you are using a popular framework like React or Bootstrap, you can download the minified files, add them to your project and import them locally.
+: If you are using a popular framework like [React][react-cdn] or [Bootstrap][bootstrap-gs], you can download the minified files, add them to your project and import them locally.
 For example:

 {% Columns %}